FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Methods

 where \(f_{max} = 0.5 \cdot d_{latent} / (2\pi)\) and erf stands for the error function.
 This maps the bounded frequency domain to the entire real line \(\mathbb{R}\), making it suitable for Gaussian noise injection.

 The offset \(b_c\) is unbounded and requires no transformation.
 The final diffusion-compatible representation is:

 After sampling, we recover the original periodic parameters:

-In the Supplementary Materials, we provide a further analysis on the advatage of this choice.
+In the Appendix \ref{app:phaseTransf}, we provide a further analysis on the advantage of this choice.

 \textbf{Diffusion Model.} We employ a Diffusion Transformer (DiT) \cite{peebles2023scalable} architecture adapted for 1D latent sequences.
 We use the \emph{velocity parameterization}, in which the network predicts the instantaneous velocity field of the reverse diffusion process.
 This formulation provides more stable training and sampling compared to standard noise prediction \cite{zheng2023improved}.
 At each timestep, the model outputs a velocity vector integrated with a linear noise schedule to obtain the latent trajectory.
 After sampling, we invert the latent transformations and decode motion using FunPhase.
 The model is conditioned on class labels and partial motion inputs: known keyframes or joint rotations are encoded with the pretrained FunPhase encoder, and the resulting latents are concatenated with the class embedding.
+Further architectural and diffusion details are provided in the Appendix \ref{sec:implementation-details}.